+- For sidelink configured grant type 1:

+When PSSCH resource allocation is configured by higher layer parameter SL-configuredGrantConfig, the following higher layer parameters which use the same format in DCI are applied in the transmission:

+The higher layer parameter sl-StartSubchannelCG-Type1 indicates the starting sub-channel index in the configured resource pool for the initial transmission.
+The reserved frequency resource is configured by the higher layer parameter FrequencyResourceCG-Type1, and the value of this higher layer parameter is equal to the FRIV defined in section 8.1.5 of TS 38.214.The starting sub-channel indexes (nsubCHstart1 for higher layer parameter maxNumResource=2; nsubCHstart1 and nsubCHstart2 for higher layer parameter maxNumResource=3) and the length of the contiguously allocated sub-channels (LsubCH) are determined by the definition of FRIV in section 8.1.5 of TS 38.214.

 The lowest sub-channel for sidelink transmission is the sub-channel on which the lowest PRB of the associated PSCCH is transmitted.

 If a PSSCH scheduled by a PSCCH would overlap with resources containing the PSCCH, the resources corresponding to a union of the PSCCH that scheduled the PSSCH and associated PSCCH DM-RS are not available for the PSSCH.